clartaq/cwiki/resources/private/md/Technical_Notes.md

 * Don't put anything in CWiki that you wouldn't want someone else to see.
 * Don't put CWiki on a remote server.
 It could be hacked easily to steal your information or post someone else's.

-Authentication is session based requiring a user name and password.
+Authentication is session based requiring a username and password.

 Authorization is home-grown and based on the roles users have been assigned.
 See [[About Roles]] for more information.